-We have increased our investment in R&D and IT by 7% in the first half of 2018 compared to the previous year period with a focus on machine learning algorithms.
+We have increased our investment in R&D and IT in the first nine months of 2018 compared to the previous year period with a focus on machine learning algorithms, particularly in Drilling Intelligence and Mud

+Management & Safety.
 Our capital expenditures will be relatively modest going forward with a larger portion of development efforts focused on software and analytics.
-We intend to spend up to \$25.0 million in capital expenditures in 2018.
-Our highly capable and flexible IT and communications platform can host additional new Pason and third-party software at the rig site and in the cloud.
+We intend to spend up to \$25 million in capital expenditures in 2018 and up to \$30 million in 2019.
+Our highly capable and flexible IT and communications platform can host additional new Pason and third-party software at the rigsite and in the Cloud.